 How to Modify WordPress Folder Permissions

-Permission mode includes three numbers or a combination of hyphen and letters, depending on what network protocol you are using such as File Transfer Protocol (FTP) or Shell access (SSH).
+Permission mode includes three numbers or a combination of hyphens and letters, depending on what network protocol you are using such as File Transfer Protocol (FTP) or Shell access (SSH).

 WordPress provides three options to classify who can access your folders by default:

 - Groups – Collection of other user’s roles on your website such as editors, subscribers, contributors, and more.